JaceCear/ReOpenPoke/README.md

 - 1.)
 Download and install [devkitpro][1], if you haven't already.
 - 2.)
 Clone this repo to your computer.
 - 3.)
 Open the shell/command prompt and go to the root of ReOpenPoke.
 - 4.)
+Enter "makearcs.bat" without the "..."
+- 5.)
 Enter "make" without the "..."
-- 5.)
+- 6.)
 Load the openpoke.gba ROM in an emulator.

   [1]: http://devkitpro.org/